WPManageNinja/custom-tiktok-feed/readme.txt

 = How to customize TikTok feed? =

-TikTok Feed by WP Social Ninja has advanced customization and styling options to organize your TikTok feed.
-Once you connect your account with TikTok Feed by WP Social Ninja, you can do the customization with just a few clicks; to do it you don’t need to do any code or have any advanced skills.
+Custom TikTok Feed has advanced customization and styling options to organize your TikTok feed.
+Once you connect your account with Custom TikTok Feed, you can do the customization with just a few clicks; to do it you don’t need to do any code or have any advanced skills.

 = Where can I get support? =